MEDICAL ESCORT IS OUR AREA OF EXPERTISE AND OUR MOST UTILIZED SERVICE.

-This is very limited to only a few commercial airlines.
-This is often cost prohibitive and very uncomfortable for our patients.
-It requires lowering the backs of several coach seats and a framed gurney is elevated over the seats.
-It is generally not recommend for the following reasons: The airline stretcher kit has a narrow frame and thin pad.
+This service is not offered in the US anywhere and only offered on some international flights.
+It is often cost-prohibitive and very uncomfortable for our patient.
+A platform is set up on the backs of seats in the Economy class section and a gurney is placed on the platform.
+This allows for little room between the patient and the luggage compartment above.
+It is generally not recommended for the following reasons: The airline stretcher kit has a narrow frame and thin pad.
 The patient is required to have several straps across their chest and legs and cannot be turned or repositioned due to the narrow width.
 The stretcher head and back support rises approximately 12 inches, preventing the patient from sitting fairly upright to assist with respiratory efforts.
 The stretcher is located along the window, limiting the nurse to care for the patient from one side only.
-There is a privacy curtain, but the patient must be viewed by our nurse at all times exposing their care to multiple passengers.
+There is a privacy curtain, but the patient must be viewed by our nurse at all times, exposing their care to multiple passengers.

 After evaluating your medical transport needs and consulting with your health care providers, Flying Nurses International can secure authorization for stretcher service.
-A detailed medical clearance form must be approved by the medical department of the airline which may take from seventy-two hours to obtain to two weeks.
+A detailed medical clearance form must be approved by the medical department of the airline which may take from seventy-two hours to two weeks to obtain.

 Use of Medical Equipment:

 In-flight use of medical equipment must first be accepted by the medical department of each airline.
 They review the specifications and manufacturer of each device.
-Generally, most battery-operated equipment will be accepted.
-Certain aircraft may allow the use of their power system for auxiliary use.
+Only equipment that has been FAA approved can be used and most often it must be gel-cell or lithium ion battery operated.
+Certain airlines rarely allow the use of their power system for auxiliary use.

 Use of Supplemental Oxygen:

 Supplemental oxygen may be necessary to compensate for the decrease in cabin oxygen levels.
-Most major commercial airlines will provide a limited supply of oxygen for in-flight use only.
-Pre-approval by the airline’s medical department with advance notification of 48-72 hours is required.
-A written statement of oxygen use is required from the patient’s primary care physician.
-Effective in 2005, many domestic airline carriers no longer provide in-flight oxygen tanks and are offering the option of using personal oxygen concentrators.
-We will assist in determining the most appropriate option for your medical transport needs and will arrange oxygen at departure, at layovers, and upon arrival.
+Because commercial airlines supply oxygen on an emergency basis only, a portable oxygen concentrator will be used for our patients requiring it.
+Pre-approval by the airline’s medical department with advanced notice of 48-72 hours is required.
+The order for oxygen use must be obtained from the physician caring for the patient.
+We will assist in determining the most appropriate option for your medical transport needs and will arrange oxygen during the flight.

 Our medical escort flight nurses will accompany a patient to any safe destination worldwide.
 We have safely traveled to 90 countries and 6 continents.
-Many of our nurses are bi-lingual.
+Many of our nurses are bi-lingual, and also utilize language applications on their phones that allow them to speak with their patient/family members.
 Airline flight crew will offer assistance with translation in-flight as needed for a comfortable journey.

 *Flying Nurses International is not affiliated or otherwise associated with InteliStaf or its “Flying Nurses” travel nurse staffing division.*